smartdevicelink/sdl_evolution/proposals/NNNN-sdl-js-pwa.md

 ## Proposed solution

 The proposed solution is to allow apps running in a browser and connect to SDL Core using WebSockets.
 The browser can be on the local host or in the local network where SDL Core is hosted.
-The solution includes the cloud app transport adapter with additions to support apps running locally in a sandboxed (browser) environment.
+The proposed solution based on the cloud app transport adapter with additions to support apps running locally in a sandboxed (browser) environment.

 ### High level overview